dburkland/tesla_ios_shortcuts/README.md

 README
 =========

+### UPDATE as of 2023-11-26: With Tesla now releasing native support for iOS Shortcuts, my shortcuts are now considered deprecated and EOL.

 ### Introduction

 After developing and using a [set of iOS shortcuts](https://github.com/dburkland/tesla_legacy_ios_shortcuts) for various Tesla-related functions I ran into a few issues: